 No matter what our profession – and regardless of how much we may love it – there are just some days where a little help is needed to put one foot in front of the other and go do it all again.
 It can be tough sometimes … and we may whine, “whyyyyyyyyy?”
 I know I sure do.

 Why DO we do what we do?
 And I mean the BIG “why”.
 Dig deep.
 What’s driving us?

 Yes, there are going to be days like my Saturday – they’re inevitable.
 But, more importantly, there are also going to be Sundays that follow.

-So … instead of sliding back down that ramp straight into my safe, comfy bed like I really wanted to, I decided to remember why.
-I had to.
-It was the only way I was going to make it all the way back up there again.
+So … instead of sliding back down that ramp straight into my safe, warm bed like I really wanted to, I decided to stop right there and remember WHY.

 I made myself remember why I do what I do.